Walgreens ERISA Class Action

 On August 9, 2019, Sanford Heisler Sharp filed a Class Action Complaint in the U.S. District Court of Northern Illinois against the Walgreen Co. on behalf of the plaintiffs individually and as representatives of approximately 190,000 participants in Walgreen’s $10 billion 401(k) plan (“Plan”).

-Sanford Heisler Sharp filed a class complaint today in the U.S. District Court of Northern Illinois alleging the ways in which the Walgreen Co. breaches basic fiduciary duties under ERISA and violates its employees’ trust by mismanaging their retirement funds.
-The complaint alleges Walgreens failed to remove from its employee retirement plan a suite of ten target retirement date funds that have underperformed their investment benchmarks and other similar collective investment funds significantly for nearly a decade.
-The consequences to employees are substantial: the Walgreen Profit-Sharing Retirement Plan has cost its employees millions of dollars in retirement savings.
+The Complaint alleged that Walgreens breached basic fiduciary duties under the Employee Retirement Income Security Act (ERISA) and violated its employees’ trust by mismanaging their retirement funds.
+According to the Complaint, Walgreens failed to remove from its employee retirement plan a suite of ten target retirement date funds that had significantly underperformed their investment benchmarks and other similar collective investment funds for nearly a decade.
+The consequences to employees were substantial, the suit alleged.

-The complaint describes how Walgreen employees invest billions of dollars in the company’s Plan.
-Given the company’s sophistication and extensive assets, employees trust Walgreen to construct a stellar retirement plan.
-Yet, according to the complaint, Walgreen failed to prudently monitor the investment performance of the Plan options as required by ERISA.
-As a result, Walgreen kept funds despite chronic underperformance, causing the Plan, and hence participants, to suffer staggering losses.
+The Complaint described how employees invested over $3 billion in the company’s Plan, trusting Walgreens to construct a stellar retirement plan.
+Yet, according to the Complaint, Walgreens failed to prudently monitor the investment performance of the Plan options as required by ERISA.
+The ten poor-performing target date funds the Plan retained represented almost a third of the Plan’s assets.
+This chronic underperformance caused the Plan, and hence participants, to suffer staggering losses.